 Dr. Blackmer previously served as the executive director of the CMA’s Office of Ethics, Professionalism and International Affairs and as the director of ethics for the World Medical Association (WMA) in Geneva.
 Dr. Blackmer continues as a global leader in medical ethics and professionalism by serving as an expert advisor to the World Health Organization, the WMA, the International Committee of the Red Cross and other international organizations.
 In addition, he has published and lectured extensively both nationally and internationally on various issues in medical ethics, and has written numerous national and global policies on medical ethics and professionalism.

 Small group discussions

-Following the keynote address, conference participants will be divided into small groups and presented with real-world scenarios designed to explore challenges and opportunities for Doctors Nova Scotia and the CMA to support physicians in improving medical professionalism.
+Following the keynote address, conference participants were divided into small groups and presented with real-world scenarios designed to explore challenges and opportunities for Doctors Nova Scotia and the CMA to support physicians in improving medical professionalism.

 Live graphic recorder

-The small group discussions will be attended by a graphic recorder, who will capture ideas, reflections and content in the form of a memorable graphic mural.
+The small group discussions was attended by a graphic recorder, who captured ideas, reflections and content in the form of a memorable graphic mural.

 *Note: CME credits

 The full conference was accredited by Dalhousie University CPD for eight hours of CME credits.Full conference agenda